DiandreMiller/diandre-miller-dev/notes/notes.md

 Google site verification is proving to google that you own your site.

 - Before Google lets you see private data in Search Console (like indexing status, impressions, clicks, errors), it wants to make sure you're the rightful owner.

+- Think of it like showing an ID at a door before you're allowed into your own SERO "control room."